sysprog21/shecc/README.md

 ### Additional packages

-Because `shecc` supports the dynamic linking mode for both the Arm and RISC-V architectures, it needs to install cross-compile GNU toolchains to obtain the ELF interpreter and other dependencies.
+The dynamic linking mode needs an ELF interpreter and the matching glibc for the target.
+The `x64` target resolves both from the host system, so it needs nothing beyond an x86-64 GNU/Linux installation.
+The Arm and RISC-V targets need a cross-compile GNU toolchain to obtain them.

 For the Arm architecture, you can install the ARM GNU toolchain using `apt-get`: